 Adding the Duke wordmark to these communications adds the benefit of the Duke brand without disrupting their ability to create their own look and feel.
 The two should work in concert to create the most impact.

-All new logos must be approved by the Office of Marketing and Strategic Communications, and must be used in concert with Duke wordmark.
+All new logos must be approved by the Office of News and Communications, and must be used in concert with Duke wordmark.